Teachers' diaries

 Simon Greenfield

-At the time of writing this diary, Simon had taught in the South-West of China for the past 11 months and was just about to start a further six-month contract.
+At the time of writing this diary, Simon had taught in the South-West of China for 11 months and was just about to start a further six-month contract.
 The city he was living in rarely receives Western visitors so his diary often takes in the experience of being a bit of a star attraction.

 Vicky Turner